-- Professionals, parents and young people can request early help.
+Professionals, parents and young people can request help, however please note:

-- Young people must be old enough to consent for support themselves (aged 13 or above).
+- children and young people must be old enough to consent for themselves (age 13 years or above)

-Professionals must gain consent from a parent or competent young person to make a request for help.
+- professionals must have sought consent from parent / carer or competent young person

 - Child and Adolescent Mental Health